 Employee engagement has become particularly important in the wake of the pandemic.
 Over the past 2 years, many employees have considered switching jobs while many have been forced to leave.
-To survive an exodus of employees, companies must keep the Employee Lifecycle at the forefront of their priorities.
+Companies must keep the Employee Lifecycle at the forefront of their priorities to survive an exodus of employees.

 An employee undergoes multiple phases while they are part of a company.
 This is more commonly referred to as the Employee Lifecycle.
 From a company’s standpoint, it requires a strategy designed to attract hires, recruit, onboard the right people, maintain engagement, improve efficiency, and manage employee turnover.

 This continuous and complex process warrants careful thought, analysis, and implementation.
 This is why more and more companies are turning toward online employee lifecycle tools to make their life easier.

 The Employee Lifecycle Model encompasses distinct phases that guide an employee’s journey within an organization.
 These employee life cycle phases include the recruitment process, onboarding, development and training, performance management, compensation and benefits, employee engagement, career growth, workplace relations, work-life balance, employee honest feedback, and transitions.